xumi1993/RSOpt/Readme.md

 # RSOPT

  This is a package for optimization of S-wave velocity model based on surface wave dispersion and receiver function data.
-The package employs the non-linear iterative optimization algorithm to minimize the misfit between observed and predicted dispersion curves and receiver functions.
+The package employs the non-linear iterative optimization algorithm, such as steepest descent or L-BFGS, to minimize the misfit between observed and predicted dispersion curves and receiver functions.

 ## Installation